Can large language models reason about medical questions?: Summary of the Results

-\section{Summary of the results}
+\section{Summary of the Results}

-In Table \ref{tab:master-results}\ref{tab:master-results}, we summarize the performances of InstructGPT and Codex on the USMLE-MMLU, USMLE-MedQA, MedMCQA and PubMedQA datasets in zero-shot, few-shot, with and without grounding.
+In Table \ref{tab:master-results}, we summarize the performances of InstructGPT and Codex on the MMLU-USMLE, MedQA-USMLE, MedMCQA and PubMedQA datasets in zero-shot, few-shot, with and without grounding.
 All our results on the validation set of the MedMCQA are estimated using 1k samples.
 The results of the MedMCQA test set require submitting an official submission.
+We used a sampling temperature of $\tau=0$ for all experiments except when drawing $k > 0$ samples and using majority voting (MV).
+For the majority voting model, we used $k=100$ samples and $\tau=0.5$ for Codex, $\tau=0.9$ for Vicuna.